 Advocating for progressive social policies is fundamental to our work as social workers.
 ACSW supports social workers through committee structures, annual conference, publications and special initiatives.
 In addition, we create and participate in coalitions with government representatives and social policy partners to advance social justice.

 ACSW publishes a quarterly magazine each year entitled, The Advocate.
 The Advocate is one of the primary communication means used to inform our membership of the College activities as well as current issues of relevance to social workers in Alberta.
 Each issue includes a number of regular features, such as Around Our Province, A Day in the Life of a Social Worker and Ethics in Action, and a list of upcoming activities and conferences.
 Additional articles related to practice and social issues.

-Social workers interested in writing an article for The Advocate should contact the Membership Activities Coordinator - North and refer to the ‘Share your knowledge' document.
+Social workers interested in writing an article for The Advocate should contact Charity Lui - Membership Activities Team Lead and refer to the ‘Share your knowledge' document.

 The Advocate Editorial Board

 Members of the Editorial Board meet on a quarterly basis.
 Board members review feedback received from the previous issue, discuss feature article ideas and article submissions.

 Cindy Haugen and Samuel Mammen (co-chairs), Tasha Novick, Sherri Tanchuk, Andrea Newberry-Koroluk, Bukola Salami, Cardinal Fomradas, Darnel Forro and Islam Deyab.

 Please forward all submissions to Charity Lui, Membership Activities Team Lead at email@example.com.